Cookie Policy

 3. Consent

-Because we only use strictly necessary cookies, the Cloudflare Turnstile anti-bot challenge, and cookieless analytics, no cookie consent banner is required under ePrivacy Directive Article 5(3).
-If we ever introduce optional cookies (for example, cookie-based analytics or advertising) we will present a consent banner and will not set them until you opt in.
+Because SiteLetter only uses strictly necessary cookies, the Cloudflare Turnstile anti-bot challenge, and cookieless analytics, no cookie consent banner is required under ePrivacy Directive Article 5(3).
+If SiteLetter ever introduces optional cookies (for example, cookie-based analytics or advertising) it will present a consent banner and will not set them until you opt in.

 4. Managing Cookies